Sour Apple Green Smoothie

 Raw cashews: Raw cashews add a creaminess to this smoothie, but to make this nut-free try full-fat, unsweetened coconut milk in place of the cashews and water.

-Ground flax seed: Ground flax seed adds a bit of fiber and a dose of plant-based protein.
-I find it easier to use ground flax seed but you could also add whole flax seeds if you have a high speed blender.
+Ground flax seed: I find it easier to use ground flax seed but you could also add whole flax seeds if you have a high speed blender.

 Because the natural sugars in this smoothie are low, it’s not very sweet.
 If you prefer a sweeter option, add ½ banana or 2 pitted dates before blending.